Severe Thunderstorm Warning issued for Carroll, Floyd, Patrick by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Carroll, Floyd, Patrick by NWS

-Effective: 2021-08-07 18:54:00 EDT Expires: 2021-08-07 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds, as well as deadly cloud to ground lightning.
+Effective: 2021-08-07 19:13:00 EDT Expires: 2021-08-07 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS, as well as deadly cloud to ground lightning.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Carroll; Floyd; Patrick The National Weather Service in BLACKSBURG has issued a * Severe Thunderstorm Warning for Surry County in northwestern North Carolina Western Stokes County in north central North Carolina Yadkin County in northwestern North Carolina Southwestern Floyd County in southwestern Virginia Eastern Carroll County in southwestern Virginia Patrick County in southwestern Virginia * Until 800 PM EDT. * At 654 PM EDT, severe thunderstorms were located along a line extending from Dugspur to near Arlington, moving east at 10 mph.
+Target Area: Carroll; Floyd; Patrick A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR EASTERN SURRY...WESTERN STOKES...EASTERN YADKIN...SOUTHWESTERN FLOYD...SOUTHEASTERN CARROLL AND PATRICK COUNTIES At 713 PM EDT, severe thunderstorms were located along a line extending from Meadows Of Dan to Nebo, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Mount Airy Elkin Fairview Flat Rock Yadkinville Jonesville and Dobson.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Mount Airy Fairview Flat Rock Yadkinville Dobson Pilot Mountain and Stuart.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0